mozilla/ichnaea/docs/rate_control.rst

   are turned into observations

 An administrator can use these to limit the observations from large API users, or to ignore traffic from questionable API users.
-The default is 100% for new keys.
+The default is 100% (all locate and submission observations) for new API keys.

 .. global-rate-control: